FileEye/MimeMap/README.md

 ### Basic

 The package comes with a default map that describes MIME types and the file extensions normally associated to each MIME type.
-The map also stores information about MIME type _aliases_, i.e. alternative _media/subtype_ combinations that describe the same MIME type, and descriptions of most MIME types and of the acronyms used.
-For example, _application/pdf_ has a description _PDF document_ and an acronym is described as _PDF: Portable Document Format_, is normally using a file extension _pdf_ and has aliases such as _application/x-pdf_, _image/pdf_ etc.
+The map also stores information about MIME type _aliases_, (alternative _media/subtype_ combinations that describe the same MIME type), and the descriptions of most MIME types and of the acronyms used.

+For example: the MIME type _'application/pdf'_
+* is described as _'PDF document'_
+* the PDF acronym is described as _'PDF: Portable Document Format'_
+* is normally using a file extension _'pdf'_
+* has aliases such as _'application/x-pdf'_, _'image/pdf'_

 The API the package implements is pretty straightforward: